confidential-containers/td-shim/doc/static_analyzer.md

 ## rudra

+rudra description:
+ > Rudra is tied to a specific Rust compiler version, and it can only analyze projects that compiles with this version of the compiler. master branch uses nightly-2021-08-20 version of Rust right now.

+**The current rust version is nightly-2022-04-07, so now rudra can not run.**

 [rudra](https://github.com/sslab-gatech/Rudra) is a tool for Rust Memory Safety & Undefined Behavior Detection.

 [Currently rust can't work in the workspace(2021-08-31)](https://github.com/sslab-gatech/Rudra/issues/11)